vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

  **v.1.0.1**
  2021-07-19
  - New activation function **RELU** added
  - Changed Learn Method & MeanSquaredError to accept Validation & Test data.
-Solved not 100% good results on MeanSquaredError
+ - Solved 'not 100% good results' on MeanSquaredError.
+Now the results are 100% Reliable.

  @author Rafael Martin Soto